- • User Experience

 - • User Research

-Each breed of dog has its pros and cons.
+Each breed of dog has its pros, cons, and quirks.
 As much as we love our furry little friends this can be an issue.
-What most pet owners neglect to do is identify a dog breed that best supports their lifestyles and interests with their dog of choice.
+What most pet owners that don’t have much experience with dogs neglect to do is identify a dog breed that best supports their lifestyles and interests with their dog of choice.

 “The pet adoption process is often time-consuming.
 I didn’t know what breed to get and ended up slightly adjusting my lifestyle to best support my dog.” – Jennifer Mesrobian, Ginger’s owner (Poodle, Female / 3 yrs old)